navneil-naicker/password-manager-electron-react/README.md

-# electron-react-tailwindcss-boilerplate
+# Password Manager using Electron React with TailwindCSS
-Boilerplate for Electron, React and TailwindCSS.
+A minimal password manager for Windows.